 5. Casket (unless cremation occurs directly at death)

 2. Niche Opening-and-Closing

 And that’s all there is to it!
-Congratulations on your burial pre-planning and on making such a thoughtful decision to protect your loved ones and your wishes.
+Congratulations on making such a thoughtful decision to protect your loved ones and your wishes by planning your burial.

 To find out more with no obligation, download a free guide now!